Logical Separability of Labeled Data Examples under Ontologies: Strong Separability for Decidable Fragments of FO

-We start with observing a counterpart of Theorem~\ref{thm:GFopen}. \begin{theorem} Strong $(\text{GF},\text{GF})$-separability coincides with strong $(\text{GF},\text{openGF})$-separability. \end{theorem} The proof is based on bisimulations.
-We can next prove an analogue of Theorem~\ref{thm:dlchar1}, using \Kmc-types for GF as defined in Section~\ref{section:GF} in place of \Kmc-types for \ALCI.
-An explicit formulation can be found \longversion.
-It follows that the size of strongly separating GF-formulas is at most $2^{2^{p(||\Omc||)}}$, $p$ a polynomial, and thus does not depend on the database.
+\end{enumerate} \end{restatable} \begin{proof} \ The proof is similar to the proof of Theorem~\ref{thm:dlchar1}.
+The implication ``2. $\Rightarrow$ 3.'' relies on the fact that one can merge models $\Amf$ and $\Bmf$ of a GF-KB $\Kmc$ which realize the same $\Kmc$-type $\Phi(\vec{x})$ at tuples $\vec{a}$ and $\vec{b}$, respectively, by identifying the interpretation of the tuples and obtain a model of $\Kmc$ realizing $\Phi(\vec{x})$. \end{proof} It follows that the size of strongly separating GF-formulas is at most $2^{2^{p(||\Omc||)}}$, $p$ a polynomial, and thus does not depend on the database.
 Interestingly, we can use a variation of Example~\ref{exmp:openGFGF} to show that this is not the case for separating openGF-formulas.
-Details are given \longversion.
-Satisfiability of GF-KBs is \TwoExpTime-complete in combined complexity and \NPclass-complete in data complexity \cite{DBLP:journals/jsyml/Gradel99,DBLP:journals/pvldb/BaranyCO12}.
-We obtain the following. \begin{theorem} Strong $(GF,GF)$-separability coincides with strong $(GF,\Lmc_S)$-separability for all FO-fragments $\Lmc_S \supseteq \text{UCQ}$.
-It is \TwoExpTime-complete in combined complexity and \coNPclass-complete in data complexity. \end{theorem}
+It follows also that GF and openGF differ in terms of the size of strongly separating formula. \begin{exmp} {\em Define a GF-ontology $\Omc$ as follows: